OpenLocalizationTestOrg/AX-Docs-Sandbox.handoff/ol-xliffcache/OpenLocalizationTestOrg/AX-Docs-Sandbox.de-de/master/cdbca6d9c71c901a1f4e7a8e5a2f9be1d3efb355.md

 -   Inventory closings are represented by a red vertical dashed line and the label Inventory Close.
 -   Settlements that are performed by inventory close are represented by dotted red arrows going diagonally from a receipt to an issue.

-## Weighted average summarized settlement with the Include physical value option
+## <a name="weighted-average-summarized-settlement-with-the-include-physical-value-option"></a>Weighted average summarized settlement with the Include physical value option
 The Include physical value parameter works differently with weighted average than in earlier versions.
 Select the Include physical value box for an item in the Item model group page.
 Then the system will use physically updated receipts in the calculation of estimated cost price, or running average.
 Issues will be posted based on this estimated cost price during the period.
 During the inventory close financially updated receipts only will be considered in the weighted average calculation.
 We recommend a monthly inventory close when you use the weighted average inventory model.
 In this weighted average summarized settlement example, the inventory model is marked to include physical value.

 The following transactions are illustrated in the graphic below: